Illegal Dividends and Insolvency: The Implications of Unlawful Dividends

 Illegal dividends and insolvency: The implications of unlawful dividends

-The significant risks to both companies and directors from the paying of illegal dividends should not be taken lightly.
+The significant risks to public or private companies and their directors from the paying of illegal dividends should not be taken lightly.

 The consequences can be severe.
 They could include personal liability for directors and damage to the company’s reputation as well as possible criminal charges.